ganesh-b45/ganesh-b45/README.md

 **💼 Experience:**

+✅ Have a over 2 years of experience in building scalable and efficient application using java, spring boot, microservices archi and mysql database

-✅ Completed a 3-month internship as a Java Developer at Innobytes Pvt Ltd, where I worked on backend development and database management.
+✅ Completed a 3-month internship as a Java Developer at HulkHire Tech Hydrabad, where I worked on backend development and database management.

 ✅ Built multiple projects, including full-stack applications integrating frontend and backend technologies.

-**💡 **Currently Exploring:****

 📌 Advanced concepts in Spring Boot, Microservices, and Cloud Computing